DethAriel/ng-recaptcha/README.md

 // app.module.ts
 import { RecaptchaModule } from 'ng-recaptcha';
 // if you need forms support:
-// import { RecaptchaFormsModule } from 'ng-recaptcha/forms';
+// import { RecaptchaModule, RecaptchaFormsModule } from 'ng-recaptcha';
 import { BrowserModule }  from '@angular/platform-browser';
 import { MyApp } from './app.component.ts';